micw/homedatabroker/README.md

 This source allows to read SML directly from a Tibber Pulse device.
 It allows to replace https://github.com/micw/tibber-pulse-reader with HomeDataBroker.

+## Aggregation

+The aggregation source can run calculations on other sources.
+It has two modes of operation:

+### externally triggered aggregations

+In this mode, each new input value results in a new output value.
+Optionally the output can be delayed, so that several inputs that updates the values within a timeframe are aggregates into one output.

+TODO: this is not implemented yet!

+### cron triggered aggregations

+In this mode, all input values are collected.
+Every defined interval, the aggregation is evaluated and a new output value is published.

 ## Outputs

 ### OpenMetrics Http Output